 The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosures of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
-Areas where management uses subjective judgment include, but are not limited to, allowance for loan principal and financing service fee receivables, allowance for finance lease receivables, allowance for contract assets, allowance for other assets, incremental borrowing rates for lease liabilities, share-based compensation, impairment of equity investment, valuation allowance for deferred tax assets, uncertain tax positions, estimates of standalone selling prices and variable considerations of revenue recognition, estimate of risk assurance liabilities, fair value of guarantee liabilities and fair value of investments.
+Areas where management uses subjective judgment include, but are not limited to, allowance for loan principal and financing service fee receivables, allowance for finance lease receivables, allowance for other receivables, impairment of other assets, incremental borrowing rates for lease liabilities, share-based compensation, impairment of equity investment, valuation allowance for deferred tax assets, uncertain tax positions, estimate of risk assurance liabilities, fair value of guarantee liabilities and fair value of investments.
 Actual results could differ from these estimates, and as such, differences may be material to the consolidated financial statements.